» Residential Electrical Wiring: Guide to Home Wiring

 Why Circuit Breakers Trip Off and What To Do Next

-Why Causes a Circuit Breaker to Trip Off?
+What Causes a Circuit Breaker to Trip Off?
 The Most Common Problems that Cause a Tripping Circuit Breaker.

-Circuit Breaker Problems
+Tripping Circuit Breaker Problem

 - In my kitchen, while using microwave and toaster oven at same time trips the breaker.
 Also when using my hairdryer in the bathroom and the microwave or other appliance the circuit trips off.